 We very much welcome your attendance at parents' evenings when tutors will be available to talk to you about your son or daughter's progress and to discuss with you how we can best work together to support them as they progress towards the successful completion of their programme.

-Open events provide further opportunity for us discuss with you and your son or daughter the progression opportunities that are available to them upon successful completion, whether that be employment, further or higher education.
+Open events provide further opportunity for us to discuss with you and your son or daughter the progression opportunities that are available to them upon successful completion, whether that be employment, an apprenticeship, further or higher education.

 We look forward to working with you to ensure that your son or daughter enjoys their time at College and derives maximum benefit from it.

 It is important that your son or daughter is aware of the progression opportunities available to them upon successful completion.
 In addition to your son or daughter's personal tutor, a team of specialist guidance officers are available upon request to advise on progression opportunities.
 Open events and progression events are held regularly, you are welcome to attend with your son or daughter.

 Find out more on the open events page.

 Useful information for parents:

 Explore career options and job profiles on the National Careers Service website